Reproducing Scientific Experiment with Cloud DevOps: CASE STUDIES

 \subsection{Using self-hosted agent}

-Cloud DevOps public agent provides useful agent for general purpose task but is not suitable to run long-time experiment due to time limitation for a single run.
+Cloud DevOps public agent provides convenient environment for general purpose task but is not suitable to run long-time experiment due to time limitation for a single run.
 For this kind of experiment, self-hosted agent should be used.
-Self-hosted agent includes laptops, workstations, lab bare-metal server, paid cloud virtual machines etc. For our triangle counting experiment, we use lab bare-metal server to run larger experiment.
+Self-hosted agent means any computing devices provided by the user, which can be laptops, workstations, lab bare-metal server, paid cloud virtual machines etc. For our triangle-counting experiment, we use our lab bare-metal server to run the larger experiment.
 Since we use OpenMP to do some parallelism on algorithm level, the multi-core CPUs on the server help a lot in accelerating the experiment.
-For our triangle counting experiment, we choose a larger dataset which requires 18GB peak memory to consumes it.
-We use GitLab as the DevOps service provider and our self-hosted agent is a head node in an HPC cluster and we use it to submit the job to computing nodes.
-The relationship is illustrated by {\bf Figure} \ref{fig:selfhosted}.
+We also choose a larger dataset which requires 18 GB peak memory to consumes it.
+We use GitLab as the DevOps service provider.
+Our self-hosted agent is a head node in an HPC cluster, and we use it to submit the job to computing nodes.
+The relationship is illustrated by Fig. \ref{fig:selfhosted}.
 Using agent to submit job has extra advantages that the running logs are preserved in a continuous way without messing things up.
-Since dependency of experiment can be compiled and prepared beforehand, generally only blue box workflow in Figure \ref{fig:cicdworkflow} is executed in self-hosted agent.
+Since dependency of experiment can be compiled and prepared beforehand, generally only dashed box workflow in Fig. \ref{fig:cicdworkflow} is executed in self-hosted agent.
 Going through the whole pipeline of DevOps costs extra time but makes the experiment more reliable.

-Each computing node of ours has 56 CPUs, 256GB memory and we need around 5 hours to run this experiment.
+Each computing node of ours has 56 CPU cores, 256 GB memory, and we need around 5 hours to run this experiment.
 The log of each running for self-hosted agent is available publicly on GitLab.